 Once we have our SO all ready, you’ll see at the bottom of the entry screen we have two options: either to ‘Save’ or ‘Save and Generate PO’.
 Guess which one we’re going to use?

-By using the ‘Save and Generate PO’ button, we not only save our SO in the normal way, but Sage will automatically generate our PO from the preferred supplier for the stock item.
+By using the ‘Save and Generate PO’ button, we not only save us SO in the normal way, but Sage will automatically generate our PO from the preferred supplier for the stock item.

 (Please note that Sage will only generate the PO for the PREFERRED supplier, you cannot change this.
 It will also only generate orders for items which are either ‘Direct’ or ‘From Supplier‘)